ssha-org/ssha_web/content/conference.md

 <hr width=300; align=left>

-### 2022 Annual Conference submissions will open soon
+### 2022 Annual Conference submissions now open

-SSHA will begin accepting paper and session submissions for the 2022 Annual Conference soon.
-Please stay tuned for updates!
+SSHA is now accepting paper and session submissions for the 2022 Annual Conference.
+Please visit our submission portal <a href="http://ssha2022.ssha.org/" target="_blank"><b>ssha2022.ssha.org</b></a> to submit a paper or session proposal.
+The submission deadline is February 16, 2022.

 The 2022 conference will be held in Chicago on November 17-20, at the Palmer House Hilton.
 This will mark the 48th annual meeting of the Social Science History Association.
 The conference theme this year is “Reverberations of Empire: Histories, Legacies & Lineages.”
 The 2022 SSHA Call for Papers is available here: [2022 SSHA Call for Papers](/files/2022_SSHA_CFP.pdf).